 This research has led to Emerge‘s new Launch Booster, a binary ordering service that profiles apps in CI to determine the optimal ordering.
-Using Launch Booster, we‘ve seen apps benefit from a 5-10% reduction in startup time!
+Using Launch Booster, we‘ve seen apps benefit from up to a 20% reduction in startup time!

 If you‘re interested in Launch Booster or have any questions about order files, please let us know!

 WWDC 2019 - Session 423

 There are multiple systems that operate on pages and use different sizes.
 For example, code signing is done with 4kb pages.
 Page faults always involve a 16kb page, so we focus on that definition of page in this article.

 Including Objective-C class names, which are registered by the runtime before static initializers run.